pestrickland/homepage/content/posts/lockdown-3-weeks.md

 tags: ["blog","story"]
 ---

-* Exercise is great
-* Routine is important
-* Changing to an early bird
-* Remote working vs working from home
-* Dressing for the occasion
-* Caffeine
-* GR Crew

 ## Introduction

 At this point, Easter 2020, the UK has been restricted to lockdown conditions for three weeks.
 Despite not being a particularly extroverted or social person, there have still been some significant changes I've had to make.
 I thought it would be a good opportunity to reflect on the past few weeks as I prepare for this situation to be last longer.